Tsk1001/doc/docs/getting-started-as-advertiser.md

 ![](../images/2-step.jpg)

 3.When you will get into the system, click on Browse all.
-Here you can see company accounts, applications and advertiser campaigns, advertiser and publisher offers.
+Here you can see company accounts, applications and advertising campaigns, advertiser offers and publisher offers.

 ![](../images/3-step.jpg)